-You can interact with other multiplayer on a chat simultaneously on the same screen and it won’t add any negative effect on your experience PC such as overheating issues either.
+You can interact with other multiplayer on a chat simultaneously on the same screen.
+It won’t add any negative effect on your experience PC such as overheating issues either.

 Introduced with a few limitations, Remix OS works only on Windows PC, 7.0 or later in 64-bit, and Core i3, i5, or i7 are available with no support for AMD chipsets.